 Minimum math requirements

 All applicants to the MS, MPH, and PhD program should have the equivalent of approximately 30 or more quarter credits in mathematics and statistics, which must include:

-- approximately two years (four semesters) of calculus, which must include multivariate calculus
+- approximately three semesters or four quarters of calculus, which must include multivariate calculus

 - one course in linear algebra